 What if companies could sue governments for decisions they believe jeopardise their profits?
 How would this affect governments’ ability to protect people, the environment or services?
 Who makes international trade rules?
 In this macro-economic theme you will examine international trade patterns and relations, and the governing role of institutions like the World Trade Organization and the International Monetary Fund.
 You will also consider the (human and economic) impact of global issues such as poverty, inequality and environment and what policies governments might use to tackle these problems.

 BSc Hons, (London School of Economics); BEd, (Greenwich); Accounts, Business, Economics, (HoD)

 Brendan has been instrumental in developing Ashbourne’s highly successful Economics Department.
-He is a long-standing member of staff, having been at Ashbourne for many years.
-Brendan is a graduate of the London School of Economics.
+He is a long-standing member of staff and graduate of the London School of Economics.
 He trained as an accountant and worked in the city before completing his PGCE at the University of Greenwich.
 He is the author of eight A level revision books on economics and accounting.